Special Rules for Different Airports

 *CATSA does not recommend or endorse any lock manufacturer or provider, nor any specific travel lock.
 There may be other lock brands in addition to those noted above.
 CATSA does not represent or warrant that travel locks are effective, can be opened by CATSA or the search completed.
 Please click here for more details about the locked baggage (Opens in new window).

-- Effective since June 1st, 2004, the United Kingdom limits every single piece of checked baggage departing from any airport in that country to a maximum weight of 32 kg/70 lb.
+- The United Kingdom limits every single piece of checked baggage departing from any airport in that country to a maximum weight of 32 kg/70 lb.
 If you have a bag that weighs exceed the limit, you should rearrange its contents and pack items in different bags.
 The maximum length for oversize baggage is 240 cm in length, 75 cm in height and width.
 Any item exceeding the size will be refused by the security and delivered as cargo.

 - To avoid unnecessary delays, please ensure your size and number of carry-on baggage to meet the requirement while pass through the security process at Heathrow and details as follows: